Day 1: High-level presentation on DevOps concepts (1 hour)

 Day 2: Monitoring and Observability (5 hours)

-- Monitoring principles and the “Three Pillars of Observability” (metrics, logs, and traces).
+- Key Topics:- Monitoring principles and the “Three Pillars of Observability” (metrics, logs, and traces).

 - Setting up Prometheus for pipeline and system metrics collection.